-- ♦ Station 0+96 at Cross Section #1.
-The existing coir log along the left streambank (facing downstream) has been undermined and may fail.
-This area should be assessed during the next monitoring period to determine remedial actions. - ♦ Stations 2+21 through 2+54.
-A center bar was observed through this section of the reach.
-The thalweg currently follows the left channel; however, the right channel also funnels water during normal and high flows.
-This area should be assessed during the next monitoring period to determine remedial actions. - ♦ Stations 5+33 through 5+63.
-The right streambank is undermined and actively sloughing. - ♦ Stations 5+33 through 6+50.
-The left streambank is severely undercut and may fail prior to the next monitoring period. - ♦ Station 5+99 at Cross Section #4.
+• Station 0+96 at Cross Section #1.
+The existing coir log along the left streambank (facing downstream) has been undermined by 2003.
+The structure remained in its same state during both 2004 surveys.
+NCDOT will continue to monitor this area through the next monitoring period.

+- Station 1+89 through 2+00.
+In August of 2004 it was noted that severe erosion was undercutting the left bank due to formation of a pool immediately downstream of cross section #1.
+This area should be monitored closely during the next monitoring period. - Stations 2+21 through 2+54.
+A center bar was observed through this section of the reach in 2003.
+The thalweg is currently following the left channel; however, the right channel also funnels water during normal and high flows as noted during the August 2004 surveys.
+This area should be re-assessed during the next monitoring period. - Stations 4+12 through 4+24.
+The 2004 survey noted bank erosion occurring through this area along both sides of the channel resulting in approximately 1.5 feet of bank undercutting.
+This area should continue to be monitored. - Stations 5+33 through 5+63.
+The right streambank was undermined and actively sloughing by the 2003 survey.
+During the first 2004 survey, the majority of the undercut material had been washed downstream.
+The August 2004 survey revealed a vertical streambank through this area. - Stations 5+33 through 6+50.
+The left streambank was severely undercut by 2003.
+This streambank remained unstable in 2004.
+This area should continue to be monitored. - Station 5+99 at Cross Section #4.
 Active erosion is present along outside of meander bend.
 This meander bend experienced erosional problems during the summer of 2003.
 NCDOT maintenance crews were forced to repair the outside of this bend due to severe erosion along the roadway embankment.
-As a result, one rootwad was removed and not replaced. - ♦ Stations 7+67 through 8+00.
-Active erosion was noted at and around the pipe outlet entering from the right side. - ♦ Stations 9+00 through 10+00.
+As a result, one rootwad was removed and not replaced.
+Due to the bankfull event in July of 2004 the right bank has continued to undercut to a point where was under the roadway pavement.
+NCDOT maintenance crews will likely stabilize this area; however, remedial actions should be considered due to its close proximity to the existing roadway and ease of access.
+These actions should include the placement of a vane structure to divert the thalweg away from the roadway. - Station 7+66 at Cross Section #5.
+In August 2004 it was noted that streambank was undercut on the left side approximately 1.2 feet.
+This was the result of the high flows experienced through this area.
+This area should be re-evaluated during the next monitoring period. - Stations 7+67 through 8+00.
+Active erosion was noted at and around the pipe outlet entering from the right side.
+This area should continue to be monitored during the next monitoring period. - Stations 9+00 through 10+00.
 The right streambank is actively eroding.
+Existing vegetation and access issues will likely prohibit remedial actions from being completed.
+This area should continue to be monitored during the next monitoring period.